 But from the applicant's perspective, the experience is a series of disconnected interactions.
 No visibility into overall progress.
 No single point of contact.
 No coherent journey from "I need a license" to "I have a license and I understand my obligations."
 The agency is efficient.
 The experience is fragmented.

 The internal functions still exist.
 But they're organized around the stakeholder journey rather than around departmental boundaries.
 The difference isn't just philosophical.
-It's the difference between an organization that processes people and an organization that serves them.
+It's the difference between an organisation that processes people and an organisation that serves them.

 Your Stakeholders Aren't Describing Processes